mukarramishaq/please-send-emails/readme.md

 These are `Handlebar` templates.
 All the variables are in `handlebars` format.
 Update the content as you like.
 But if the updated template has new variables then you need to update its context object:

-1. Update the template context object (i.e an object that contains all variables data which are being used in the template) in function [pleaseGetTemplateContext](https://github.com/mukarramishaq/please-send-emails/blob/53fd64d67f306328e2ba0c9cbf67be9f2eb1c940/src/fns.ts#L92) and populate the context object with new variables under specific event type only.
+1. Update the template context object (i.e an object that contains all variables data which are being used in the template) in  file `src/context.ts` under object [contextHandlers](https://github.com/mukarramishaq/please-send-emails/blob/cb660ea5c3d9f4cea097d943bd1f8c57de298ccc/src/context.ts#L9).
+In, this `contextHandlers` object, key is value from enum [EVENT_TYPES](https://github.com/mukarramishaq/please-send-emails/blob/cb660ea5c3d9f4cea097d943bd1f8c57de298ccc/src/types.ts#L30) and value is a function.
+Whatever this function will return will be used as context for the email template of that specific event.

 ### How to add new email templates

 Following are the steps:
-1. add HTML template to `src/assets/email-templates/` folder under some unique name
+1. Add HTML template to `src/assets/email-templates/` folder under some unique name

-2. register the event of this template in `src/types.ts` under [EVENT_TYPES](https://github.com/mukarramishaq/please-send-emails/blob/53fd64d67f306328e2ba0c9cbf67be9f2eb1c940/src/types.ts#L36) enum
+2. Register the event of this template in `src/types.ts` under [EVENT_TYPES](https://github.com/mukarramishaq/please-send-emails/blob/53fd64d67f306328e2ba0c9cbf67be9f2eb1c940/src/types.ts#L36) enum

-3. register this email template in [src/emailTemplatesRegister.ts](https://github.com/mukarramishaq/please-send-emails/blob/main/src/emailTemplatesRegister.ts) by adding a new object of `TemplateRegistry`.
+3. Register this email template in [src/emailTemplatesRegister.ts](https://github.com/mukarramishaq/please-send-emails/blob/main/src/emailTemplatesRegister.ts) by adding a new object of `TemplateRegistry`.

-4. Update the template context object (i.e an object that contains all variables data which are being used in the template) in function [pleaseGetTemplateContext](https://github.com/mukarramishaq/please-send-emails/blob/53fd64d67f306328e2ba0c9cbf67be9f2eb1c940/src/fns.ts#L92) by adding a new if clause of your specific event type and populate the context object with new variables.
+4. Register the context creator function of this template in  file `src/context.ts` under object [contextHandlers](https://github.com/mukarramishaq/please-send-emails/blob/cb660ea5c3d9f4cea097d943bd1f8c57de298ccc/src/context.ts#L9).
+In, this `contextHandlers` object, key is value from enum [EVENT_TYPES](https://github.com/mukarramishaq/please-send-emails/blob/cb660ea5c3d9f4cea097d943bd1f8c57de298ccc/src/types.ts#L30) and value is a function.
+Whatever this function will return will be used as context for the email template of that specific event.

 ### Setup for SMTP Configurations